 A.B., Princeton University

-Public Vows: Fictions of Marriage in the English Enlightenment (forthcoming, University of Virginia Press, Spring 2019; winner of the 2018 Walker Cowen Memorial Prize in Eighteenth-Century Studies).
+Public Vows: Fictions of Marriage in the English Enlightenment (University of Virginia Press, Spring 2019; winner of the 2018 Walker Cowen Memorial Prize in Eighteenth-Century Studies).

 Articles and Book Chapters